 Low estrogen can also have this effect as it delays ovulation.
 When you ovulate late, the second phase of your cycle dominated by progesterone remains the same length in most cases.
 This makes for a longer cycle as well.
 Low estrogen is less likely to cause pregnancy-like symptoms, but you may experience vaginal dryness, painful intercourse, and dry skin.

-I have another post that goes into other signs of hormonal imbalances that can affect your cycle here in situations such as short periods, irregular bleeding and spotting found here.
-If you experience more than one cycle indicative of hormonal imbalance, I recommend trying Vitex, a slow-acting herb often effective in hormone balancing.
+You can learn more about other signs of hormonal imbalance that can affect your cycle here in situations such as short periods, irregular bleeding, and spotting here.
+If you experience more than one cycle indicative of hormonal imbalance, you might try Vitex, a slow-acting herb often effective in hormone balancing.
 If you aren’t trying to conceive, birth control is also commonly prescribed.

 Next, if you fail to ovulate, you may experience repeated seemingly missed periods.
-I often explain the menstrual cycle as being like dominoes.
-Each phase triggers the next by altering the hormone balance.
+You can think of your menstrual cycle as being like dominoes.
+Each phase triggers the next by altering your hormone balance.
 Ovulation is the key piece to switching from high estrogen to build the uterine lining and high progesterone to maintain it.
 If you don’t ovulate for one reason or another nothing prompts progesterone to rise.
 Depending on your natural hormone balance, estrogen may just continue to build your lining for some time, and you won’t get a period.
 Some women also experience frequent or irregular periods when not ovulating, but excessively long cycles that appear to be missed periods are more common.
 Note that these periods are not technically missed, they simply haven’t started yet.
 Many women will eventually ovulate during a super-long cycle, and either this, or an inability of estrogen to keep the lining up, leads to bleeding.